Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Background

 \subsection{Differential Privacy}

-Differential privacy (DP) is a privacy model that provides strong privacy guarantees with respect to queries or computations performed on a database~\cite{foundations_DP}.
+Differential privacy (DP) is a mathematical property that yields strong privacy guarantees with respect to queries or computations performed on a database~\cite{foundations_DP}.
+The underlying idea is the following: an algorithm is differentially private if its distribution over outputs does not change much after adding or removing one sample (corresponding to one individual with personal information).
+The objective of privacy-preserving machine learning is to reconcile two antagonist purposes: extracting useful correlations from data without revealing private information regarding any single individual.
 In particular in machine learning, DP can be integrated into the learning algorithm to ensure that the resulting model does not leak too much information with respect to the input dataset.
-In this context, a differentially-private learning algorithm ensures that the distribution over outputs (\emph{i.e.}, possible models) is not impacted significantly by the addition or removal of a sample from the training set.
+In this context, a differentially private learning algorithm ensures that the distribution over outputs (\emph{i.e.}, possible models) is not impacted significantly by the addition or removal of a sample from the training set.